Student group gets nod for Irish Prism challenge

 The group, europe-v-facebook, had demanded an investigation into allegations that companies including Apple and Facebook help the U.S. National Security Agency (NSA) harvest email and other private data from European citizens.

-Fugitive U.S. intelligence contractor Edward Snowden in June revealed that the NSA used Web companies including Apple, Google, Facebook and Microsoft to gather user data as part of a mass electronic surveillance program known as Prism.
+Fugitive U.S. intelligence contractor Edward Snowden in June revealed that the NSA used Web companies including Apple, Google , Facebook and Microsoft to gather user data as part of a mass electronic surveillance programme known as Prism.

 Snowden's leaks provoked widespread outrage among both friends and foes of the United States.